2026 04 28 Thumbnail

 The Hunt: 5 active drops · Bar Talk: 2 debates · The Secondary: 3 graded bottles

 The full AWIB includes the complete Rickhouse Report, Regional Report, Label Room, Bar Talk, Secondary, and full source trail.
-Join on Patreon →
+Read the full Brief →